B protocol: Transport Layer

 In addition to the normal packet types outlined above, B Plus also included separate types for sending commands to CIS via the B Plus error-corrected layer.
 The M packet was a single data packet, while L was also a data packet but indicated that the stream of data was now complete.
 This had to be indicated in this fashion because, unlike a file transfer, the amount of data being sent would not be known in advance.

 The contents of these packets were free-form and were not defined in the B Plus documentation itself.
-However the basic concept was that the user's terminal program would respond to CIS's Interrogation Sequence (sent when the user first logged in) by starting a transfer with the M type.
+However the basic concept was that the user's terminal program would respond to CIS's interrogation sequence (sent when the user first logged in) by starting a transfer with the M type.
 This stream would be used to send commands to the CIS host, which would respond by opening another transport layer stream back to the terminal program.
 These streams were "sequenceless", and read out in the order they were received.
 Errors or Failure packets caused both channels to abort.
+The channel could be closed by sending an L type packet, for "last".

 Possibly the only user of the Transport Layer was CompuServe's own Host-Micro Interface (HMI) API.
 HMI defined a number of commands that could be used to drive CIS, along with the possible responses to them, bypassing the command line interface.
 Since error correction was being used as a side effect of being built on B Plus, the possibility of incorrectly interpreting the commands or potentially garbled responses was basically eliminated.
 CIS expanded HMI to allow control of most of the batch-oriented interface, including functions for e-mail, conferences and file transfers.

 Transport Layer streams could not take place at the same time as file transfers, so in general terms the applications using the Transport Layer were fairly modal.
 For instance, CIS Navigator for the Mac, which was HMI based, allowed users to navigate CIS offline, setting up various e-mail and file transfers which would then be carried out in a single batch in order to reduce online time.
 The last step of the Navigator "run" would be to download files before logging off.